The Role of Digitalization Using Software Testing in Airline Industry

 The Global Distribution System (GDS), also known as the Computer Reservation System (CRS), and the Internet Booking Engine (IBE), paired with a payment system, are the most common platforms for travel booking services.

-Each of these components has grown in complexity and usefulness, making integration increasingly important.
+Each component has grown in complexity and usefulness, making integration increasingly important.

 The needs must be established clearly and as early as possible.
-The performance tolerances for GDS, CRS, and payment systems are extremely tight.
+The performance tolerances for GDS, CRS, and payment systems are incredibly tight.

 As a result, smooth integration with minimum overhead is critical.
 Slow replies while retrieving information may result in the UI not rendering correctly or a failed ticket transaction.